As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 - During the Final Battle with Nightmare Paradox, Discord distracts the Nightmare to give Twilight time to power up the final spell to defeat her once and for all.
 By calling her on Anarchy's cellphone from the afterlife.
 And Trolling her until she's so enraged she forgets she's in the middle of a battle.

-- Necromancers in Kelley Armstrong's Women Of The Otherworld series often get assistance from the dead, usually in the form of advice or spying, although in one book a poltergeist (telekinetic ghost) provided some more direct assistance.
+- Necromancers in Kelley Armstrong's The Otherworld series often get assistance from the dead, usually in the form of advice or spying, although in one book a poltergeist (telekinetic ghost) provided some more direct assistance.

 - In Splinter of the Mind's Eye, the very first novel of the Star Wars Expanded Universe, it's not actually stated that Obi-Wan Kenobi briefly possessed Luke Skywalker in order to fight off Darth Vader, but considering the sudden dramatic uptick in Luke's dueling skills and the fact that he told the Sith "I am Obi-Wan", this is generally what fans assume happened.